saschagrunert/kubernix/README.md

 }
 ```

-Now we can run KuberNix with the `--overlay` command line argument:
+Now we can run KuberNix with the `--overlay, -o` command line argument:

 ```
 $ sudo kubernix --overlay overlay.nix